Hey! Say! JUMP: 2012: Asian tour, musical and second album

 On April 25, the group announced that they would be releasing their second album, JUMP World, with their singles from "Arigatō (Sekai no Doko ni Ite mo)" onwards.

 At the end of 2012, it was announced that Ryosuke Yamada would be making his solo debut with the single "Mystery Virgin" on January 9, 2013.
-The song was first solicited to mainstream on the radio on November 30, 2012 and was available for digital download on December 26, 2012.
+The song was first solicited to mainstream on the radio on November 30, 2012, and was available for digital download on December 26, 2012.

 2013–2014: S3art, Live with Me and shows

 JUMP held another nationwide tour, Hey!
 Say!
 JUMP Zenkoku e JUMP Tour 2013, from April to August 2013.
+The corresponding DVD with scenes from the concert reached the top spot on the Oricon chart.
 Both of the singles that they released in 2013, "Come On A My House" and "Ride with Me", went to number one on the Oricon chart.
 The latter was the theme song of the 2014 sequel to Kindaichi Case Files, with Yamada reprising his role.

 In January 2014, the group released "AinoArika".
 The song was used as the theme for Dark System Koi no Ouza Ketteisen, starring Yaotome and Inoo.
 The single topped the Oricon chart.

 Other acting appearances by the group's members include Yamada and Arioka in the drama Kindaichi Shounen no Jikenbo Neo, Nakajima and Takaki in Suikyu Yankees, with Takaki also appearing in Dr. DMAT and HAMU.
 The group released a double A-side single called "Weekender/Asu e no Yell", which was the theme song for Yamada's and Nakajima's dramas, and topped the Oricon chart.

 The group's third album S3ART went to number one on the Oricon chart the week it was released.
 The group embarked on an accompanying tour for the album titled Hey!
 Say!
 JUMP Live Tour 2014 S3ART including a show in Tokyo Dome.

 2015: JUMPing Car, "Chau#", Itadaki High JUMP, 24-hour television, JUMPing CARnival and "Kimi Attraction"

 In 2015, the group started their first TV show called Itadaki High JUMP and hosted Little Tokyo Life with Johnny's West, another Johnny's group.
 They were also the main personalities of 24-hour television.

 In March, Yamada made his film debut as Nagisa Shiota in the live action adaptation of Assassination Classroom.
-The movie topped the box office of Japan on its first opening week.
+The group released the single Sensations, which included the song Koro Sensations used as the image song of the movie.
+The single topped the Oricon chart.

-The group released the single Sensations, which was used as the image song of the movie Koro Sensations.
-It topped the Oricon chart as did following singles "Chau#/我 I Need You" and "Kimi Attraction", and their fourth album JUMPing Car.
+The following singles, "Chau#/我 I Need You" and "Kimi Attraction", and their fourth album JUMPing Car also topped the charts.
 They promoted the album with a tour titled Hey!
 Say!
 JUMP LIVE TOUR 2015 JUMPing CARnival and collaborated with the annual Johnny's Countdown Concert which was broadcast live.

 JUMP held their own 2015–2016 countdown concert at Kyocera Dome, making them the youngest group of Johnny's Entertainment to ever hold their own countdown concert.